ksafranski/spaq/README.md

 **After installing [Docker](https://docs.docker.com/engine/installation/) and [Devlab](https://github.com/TechnologyAdvice/DevLab)**, the application can be run with the following command:

 ```
-devlab install start:dev
+devlab install seed start:dev
 ```

-_Note: after the first run, the `install` command is not needed as all dependencies will be installed_
+The above command will install dependencies, seed the database (see [/scripts/seed.js](/scripts/seed.js)) and start the server in development mode with `nodemon` to reload server changes and hot-reloading on the client.
+You can access the server at `http://localhost:9999`.

+_The client application starts at a login screen.
+Credentials can be found/modified in [/scripts/seed.js](/scripts/seed.js)_

 ## Configuration